jlinclabs/hyp-did/README.md

 (move all hypercore stuff here)

 - has a keyStore
-- has a didStore
+- has a Hyperswarm
-- has a coreStore
+- has a CoreStore
 - manages connection to hyperswarm
 - replicates did documents across swarm

+## KeyStore

+- stores crypto keys safely

 ### Actions